Reducing the Risk of Retained Foreign Objects During Surgery

 Before a surgical procedure begins and prior to closing, a manual count of all items used, including sponges, needles, towels, and instruments, must be performed and documented.
 Most hospitals and surgical centers now use small metal threads embedded in sponges and towels to help them locate retained foreign objects with a portable x-ray.
 The surgical staff keeps diligent count of sponges and towels—a necessary best practice that can be time-consuming—but errors can still occur.
 In fact, in a majority of cases with retained sponges, the nurse’s count appeared accurate.

 The subsequent surgery to remove the item increases the length of hospitalization and delays recovery.
 These surgeries are not reimbursable by insurance companies, Medicare, or Medicaid, as they are considered a rebuttable presumption of negligence, otherwise known as a res ipsa loquitur case.
-Defending these types of claims is very difficult and often results in the health care provider’s name being recorded with the National Practitioner Data Bank.
+Defending these types of claims is very difficult and often results in the healthcare provider’s name being recorded with the National Practitioner Data Bank.

-New technology is now available to prevent retained foreign objects
+Technology to prevent retained foreign objects

-The new RFI technology requires additional cost, so some hospitals reserve it for high-risk cases, such as patients undergoing emergency surgery, obese patients, patients having cesarean sections, and patients having surgery on more than one area of the body.
+The RFI technology requires additional cost, so some hospitals reserve it for high-risk cases, such as patients undergoing emergency surgery, obese patients, patients having cesarean sections, and patients having surgery on more than one area of the body.

 Hospitals and surgical centers that have adopted the new RFI technology report: